What are the FAANG stocks and how do you invest in them?

 For more detailed instructions, take a look at our international share trading guide.

 Netflix or Amazon?
 Google or Facebook?
 How to choose which international stocks to buy

-International shares may give you access to larger markets outside Australia to diversify your investment portfolio, however, you shouldn’t jump into the global markets without doing your due diligence.
+International shares, like FAANG stocks, may give you access to larger markets outside Australia to diversify your investment portfolio.
+However, you shouldn’t jump into the global markets without doing your due diligence.

 - Take time to understand the economy and financial environment of the country you are investing in, such as interest rates, exchange rates, government and fiscal policy and investor sentiment.

 - Decide if you want to invest for capital growth (long-term investment) or regular income in the form of dividends (short-term investment).
 As a rule of thumb, large companies like those on the Nasdaq tend to pay high dividends whereas smaller companies tend to reinvest profits rather than pay dividends.